aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 Use `HttpApi` to create HTTP APIs with Lambda or HTTP proxy integration.
+The $default route will be created as well that acts as a catch-all for requests that don’t match any other routes.

 ```ts